MarcoDVisser/CV/MASTER.md

 ---

 ### Research experience
-Since 2011
+2011 - 2016
-:      PhD candidate (Apr 2011 - present) at Institute for Water and Wetland Research, Plant Ecology Group, Radboud University Nijmegen (The Netherlands).
+:      PhD candidate (Apr 2011 - Sep 2016) at Institute for Water and Wetland Research, Plant Ecology Group, Radboud University Nijmegen (The Netherlands).
-:      Predoctoral Fellow (Apr 2010 - present) at the Smithsonian Tropical Research Institute, Gamboa (Panama).
+:      Predoctoral Fellow (Apr 2010 - Apr 2011) at the Smithsonian Tropical Research Institute, Gamboa (Panama).

 2009 - 2010
 :      Junior researcher (Sept 2009 - Feb 2010) at the Department of Experimental Plant Ecology,  Radboud University Nijmegen (The Netherlands).